Fluid-attenuated inversion recovery

-Fluid-attenuated inversion recovery (FLAIR) is an MRI sequence with an inversion recovery set to null fluids.
+Fluid-attenuated inversion recovery (FLAIR) is a magnetic resonance imaging sequence with an inversion recovery set to null fluids.
 For example, it can be used in brain imaging to suppress cerebrospinal fluid (CSF) effects on the image, so as to bring out the periventricular hyperintense lesions, such as multiple sclerosis (MS) plaques.
-It was invented by Graeme Bydder.
+It was invented by Graeme Bydder, Joseph Hajnal, and Ian Young in the early 1990s.
 FLAIR can be used with both three-dimensional imaging (3D FLAIR) or two dimensional imaging (2D FLAIR).

 Technique

 By carefully choosing the inversion time (TI), the signal from any particular tissue can be nulled.
 The appropriate TI depends on the tissue via the formula: